can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

     ))
 ```

-What happens is that we thing of every paragraph by block of text with
+What happens is that we think of every paragraph as of a block of text with
 two newlines after it and this is what happens.
 By calling
 `serialize-object` we pass control back to generic and recursively it
 can return back to this method to do any conversions we're interested
 in for the child nodes of the paragraph.

 Also, another awesome part of this api is that `serialize-object`
-doesn't return string, it prints to the stream and that means that we
+doesn't return a string, it prints to the stream and that means that
-don't need to waste our time with doing string concatenation and
+we don't need to waste our time with doing string concatenation and
-related house keeping but we are still in full control of the fate of
+related housekeeping but we are still in full control of the fate of
 the content to be printed.

 Link conversion shows it very good.
 I override `*stream*` stream that
 `plump` uses for printing and catch all the children output into a
 string, which gives me a way to produce a link like `[contents](url)`.

-In this sense `lj-embed` conversion doesn't show anything new, but I
+In this sense, `lj-embed` conversion doesn't show anything new, but I
 decided to add it to show how easy it was.

 Final conversion code turned out to be more or less lengthy but that's
-only because I was already to tired and lazy to come up with smart
+only because I was already too tired and lazy to come up with smart
-solutions and only thing I cared about was to make enough test cases
+solutions and the only thing I cared about was to make enough test
-and make them pass.
+cases and make them pass.

 One library that I found super useful at this step was `cl-strings`
 that provides basic string manipulation utilities that all languages
-except common lisp provide out of the box.
-Of course I could have use
+except Common Lisp provide out of the box.
+Of course, I could have
-`ppcre` but `cl-strings` just did the job and again made it trivial.
+used `ppcre` but `cl-strings` just did the job and again made it
+trivial.

 I can say that it was magically simple for me due to how beautifully
-different common lisp played together in api.
+different Common Lisp played together in api.
 And `plump` is awesome
 by itself!

 ### Filename